 Alaska is a bi-polar world.
 The winters find us low energy, taking on small-ish projects, having time to sit by the fire and enjoy the company of friends.
 The summers send us the other direction filling every free moment with activities.

 The kids made new friends.
 The forest was filled with the sounds of their games as they fished together on the dock and played hide and seek at the creek.
-At the same time, our friends Lisa and Art had checked out of their cabin the morning we arrived and spent the day hanging out with us.

 I woke Monday morning to find that Falcom had already woken up.
 No surprise there, as he is usually an early riser.
 The beautiful and amazing part is that he did not wake any of us up!
 Instead he took the cabin log book and wrote the entry for our family.
 He wrote about how there were a lot of bees around.
 How he found a dead bird on the trail.
 About how he has made new best friends and how this was the best camping trip.